gaultier/blog/detecting_goroutine_leaks_with_dtrace.md

 A few notes:

 - Here we start tracking when entering `main`, but you could choose to do it after the program has initialized some things, or when entering a given component, etc
 - We could even use `ustack()` in the `runtime.newproc1:return` probe to see what Go function in our code is creating the goroutine.
 This is not the case for `runtime.gdestroy:entry`: the goroutine could be destroyed at any point in the program as explained before, even after the function that created it is long gone (along with its callers, etc), so a call stack here does not make sense in the general case and only shows internals from the Go runtime.
+This is the same as a memory allocation: our code creates a new object with `new()`, and there a call stack is meaningful, and later, the Go runtime will garbage collect it, at which point a call stack does not carry meaning.

 ## A leaky program